This Project: Research for the Fediverse

 Finding answers by asking the people Link to heading

-Concretely, this project aims to answer these questions by surveying active Fediversians, disappointed users, and potential future Fediversians.
-We ask those people for whom the Fediverse is meant what they like about the Fediverse, what is missing, and we study which narratives convince people to join.
+Concretely, this project aims to answer these questions by surveying and interviewing active Fediversians, disappointed users, and potential future Fediversians.
+We ask those people for whom the Fediverse is meant what they like about the Fediverse, what is missing, and we study which narratives could convince different groups of people to join.

 Research output Link to heading